Aspose HTML to PDF: a complete integration guide for 2026

 - Application screens built for interactive use first, print output second

-This is the decision point that matters in production.
 If the requirement is "generate a PDF from our own template," Aspose is often a solid fit.
-If the requirement is "make the PDF look like the live page a user sees in the browser," a browser-based renderer is usually the safer option.
+If the requirement is "make the PDF look like the live page," a browser-based renderer is the safer option.
+That decision point saves days of margin-and-font tuning that was never going to fix an engine mismatch.

-The.NET path serves as a common starting point.
-The API shape is straightforward once you understand one important point: resource resolution is not optional.
-If CSS, images, or fonts live outside the HTML file, you need to tell Aspose where to find them.
+For Aspose HTML to PDF in C#, the .NET path is the most common starting point.
+The API shape is straightforward once you internalize one point: resource resolution is not optional.
+If CSS, images, or fonts live outside the HTML file, you must tell Aspose where to find them.

 The minimum working pattern